 At the hotel

-Spa, gym, pool, bar, restaurant, free WiFi throughout.
+Pool, bar, restaurant, free WiFi throughout.
 In rooms: Bathrobes and slippers, free movies, minibar, Ferragamo bath amenities.

 Our favourite rooms

 Claim your own slice of untempered dolce vita with the fairy-tale views of the Studio Deluxe Garden View.
-For something a little more opulent, the no-expense-spared Suites have floor-to-ceiling marble bathrooms, huge walk-in wardrobes and a spacious living area splayed with lifestyle books – some have their own private terrace, too.
+For something a little more opulent, the no-expense-spared Suites have floor-to-ceiling marble bathrooms, huge walk-in wardrobes and a spacious living area splayed with lifestyle books – some have their own private solarium, too.

-Why, of course – the hotel’s wellness centre (opening in spring 2023) which will include two intimate treatment rooms and fully-equipped gym is designed to provide guests with a tranquil escape from the flurry of urban life.
+Why, of course – the hotel’s wellness centre (opening in autumn 2023) which will include two intimate treatment rooms and fully-equipped gym is designed to provide guests with a tranquil escape from the flurry of urban life.
 We’ve heard their massage menu is just as thorough as their design, covering everything from backs, necks, hands and feet, as well as the signature full body.

 Pack only your coolest ‘fits – not too many, though; you’ll want to leave plenty of room in your case for a few Italian investments.